-Young drivers are vulnerable as they are less experienced and subsequently tend to have more accidents than older, more experienced drivers.
+Young drivers are vulnerable as they are less experienced and tend to have more accidents than older, more experienced drivers.
 Statistics show that one in five young drivers crash within one year of passing their test.
 Getting the correct training, before and after taking your driving test, can reduce the chances of being involved in a crash.

 Learner drivers benefit from driving lessons with a qualified instructor.
 It may also be helpful to have practice lessons with a family member.
 Remember, as a learner:

 - You must display 'L' plates

 - You cannot drive a car unless accompanied by someone over 21 who has had a full driving licence for at least three years

 Have you recently passed your driving test?

 Remember, if you receive six or more penalty points in the next two years, you will lose your licence and must take the test again.
 Statistics show you are most at risk of having an accident in the two years after you pass your test.
 You will lose your licence if you increase that risk by committing offences like speeding.